eshaanjoshi/eshaanjoshi.github.io/_posts/2023-08-14-august-update.markdown

 ## The projects!

-I got three of these I'm currently working on, and I'll be posting about them periodically.
+I got two of these I'm currently working on, and I'll be posting about them periodically

-### SFSLab

-One of the courses I took this summer, 15-213, released an experimental lab called "SFSLab", with a goal of educating students on filesystem design.
-However, the project was optional and didn't really have much in terms of testing or anything, so it became one of my goals in my freetime.
-I wanted to learn how to write a filesysem, but also wanted to help the course finesse this lab.
-I'm also hoping my work on this will make me a slightly more attractive TA applicant soon-ish :)

 ### `Fillet`

-Lox is an interpreter based on the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+Fillet is an interpreter based on the [Crafting Interpreters](https://craftinginterpreters.com/) book.
 While the book is written in Java and C, I am currently rewriting the code in Rust, a language I don't know, in an effort to learn Rust, interpreters, and more.

 ### Reading the Linux Kernel